 Custom Tower v2

 CPU: i7 7700k, RAM: 48GB, GPU: AMD RX 480

 2017 - Present

 My gaming tower came to college with me but it was starting to show its age, I elected to keep the case and HDD/SSDs and toss the rest of the innards.
-I originally meant to keep the graphics card too but I managed to short it at some point during the rebuild.
+I originally meant to keep the graphics card too but I thought that I shorted it during the rebuild.
+I set it aside and ended up reusing the old graphics card in in the build below.
 The i7 processor was probably overkill, but the computer now runs Gentoo and using all the extra power is nice to get everything compiled.

 CPU: A10-5800K, RAM: 16GB, GPU: AMD R9 280X\